sarakhalili/S_Divergence_Based_Kmeans_Algorithm/README.md

 # S_Divergence_Based_Kmeans_Algorithm
 Choosing a proper similarity/dissimilarity measure in cluster analysis is essential for revealing natural groupings in a dataset.
-Among the various techniques of implementing non-Euclidean dissimilarity criteria for clustering, the use of divergence-based distance functions has recently become popular.
+Among the various techniques of implementing non-Euclidean dissimilarity criteria for clustering, the use of divergence-based distance functions has recently become popular [1].
 In this code, we implement the s_k_means algorithm, an improved form of the K_means algorithm that replaces the normal Euclidean distance with S_distance.
-S_distance is a new point-to-point distance measure induced from the S-divergence measure.
+S_distance is a new point-to-point distance measure induced from the S-divergence measure [1].
 ## How to run
 This code is implemented on two different datasets.
 The first dataset is called "iris" dataset and the second one is synthetically generated with 10 non_overlapping random cluster centers and gaussian distribution.